nipy/nipype/doc/users/index.rst

 Interfaces
 ----------

-Wrappers around existing software, providing a uniform interface
+Wrappers around existing software packages, through a uniform Python interface.

 Pipeline
 --------

-The pipeline consists of two main parts, nodewrappers, and the engine.
+The pipeline consists of two main parts: nodewrappers, and the engine.

 NodeWrappers
 ~~~~~~~~~~~~